intuit/ami-query/README.md

   A comma-separated list of allowed Origins.

+* **AMIQUERY_COLLECT_LAUNCH_PERMISSIONS**

+  If launch permission information should collected for each AMI.
+The default is "true".
+If you do not want to collect the launch permission information, set this to "false".

 * **SSL_CERTIFICATE_FILE**

   The file location of the SSL certificate file. **SSL_KEY_FILE** also needs to